-All medications, including vitamins-prescription or not-must be turned in to the Camp nurse upon arrival and noted on your child's Medical Form.
+All medications must be turned in to the Camp medical staff upon arrival and noted on your child's Medical Form.
 (Please see page 7 for special information regarding Epi-pens and inhalers.)
-Our nurses are not legally allowed to dispense any medications that are not in an original, marked container-there is no flexibility with this policy.
+Our medical staff are not legally allowed to dispense any medications that are not in an original, marked container-there is no flexibility with this policy.
 The Camp pediatrician has provided written orders allowing us to dispense common, over-the-counter medications, as needed for a medical condition, such as Tylenol, Sudafed and Advil.
 You do not need to send these with your camper.

 Does your camper take regular prescription or OTC medications?
-If so a MD/NP/PA must write an order on page 4 of the Health Form or provide other written authorization
+If so a MD/NP/PA must write an order on the medical provider form, or provide other written authorization.